bantoin1/CYB-2025-CTF/README.md

 - A text editor to analyze the logic in the files.

 ## Hints
-- Look for HTTP or HTTPS traffic in the `.pcap` file to uncover the website address.
+- The Website is hosted in azure.
 - Examine the JavaScript code.
 Pay close attention to:
     - The encrypted message
     - The secret key